Orthodox Canada - A Journal of Orthodox Christianity

 An important link is drawn in this article between the long-distance snow travels of Saint Innocent, Enlightener of Alaska, and the Canadian winter driving culture.

-A Search for Wholeness: An Orthodox Response to Organ Dontion & Retrieval
+A Search for Wholeness: An Orthodox Response to Organ Donation & Retrieval

 First in a three-part series, this long-awaited article attempts to bridge the gap between the view of the Church Fathers on the human body, and the increasingly pressing question of organ donation.